Home » Join us » Opportunities

 Contact person:

-- Send your application by email, with [subject of the thesis] in the subject line, a CV, your M1/M2 transcripts, and a letter of motivation.
+– Application: Send your application by e-mail, with [PILLAR post-doc application] in the subject line, a CV, a cover letter (max 2 pages) and a list of two references.

 General information :